 This article was first posted on LinkedIn on October 29, 2018.

-Finding the best way to display the price of a product in a price tag on an eCommerce product page can be challenging.
+Finding the best way to display a product’s price on an e-commerce product page can be challenging.
 A/B testing can certainly help you in finding the best solution for price display design, but it is essential to understand why specific sizes and colors are working better than others.
 The decision on how to display a price comes after you decided how to price the product.
-Retail pricing will not be discussed here, only the best way to display of the price.
+Retail pricing will not be discussed here, only the best way to display the price.

 What is pricing psychology in eCommerce?

 It’s not always intuitive that the best way to display a price is to use a medium font size.
-Clarity would recommend a bigger font to let the price to stand out.
-But we humans perceive numbers occupying more screen space as more substantial than numbers taking a smaller space.
-We all perceive products with a price displayed with big fonts as more expensive.
-When showing a competitive price, we need to stay away from big font sizes to avoid confusing our visitors, and we also want to avoid small font sizes to make it easy for the user to locate and read the price.
+Clarity would recommend a bigger font to let the price stand out.
+But we humans perceive numbers that occupy more screen space as more substantial than those that take up less space.
+We all perceive products with prices displayed in large font as more expensive.
+When showing a competitive price, we need to avoid large font sizes to avoid confusing our visitors, and we also want to avoid small font sizes to make it easy for users to locate and read the price.
 One option to match the clarity of a big font is to use a sharp contrast between the price and the background.

 Stay away from large font sizes to avoid confusing our visitors, and avoid small sizes to make it easy to locate and read the price